NUS-OSS is an initiative to help interested NUS SoC students become OSS developers.

 Each of the projects have their own documentation on how to get started.

-If you have limited experience outside project in school modules, you can start with a smaller project such as those in SE-EDU and move to bigger projects after a while.
+If you have limited experience outside project in school courses, you can start with a smaller project such as those in SE-EDU and move to bigger projects after a while.

-There are several ways to earn modular credit for OSS work
+There are several ways to earn course credit for OSS work

 For NUS students, it is possible to get paid for work done in these projects.